What is a Credit Bureau?

 Merged credit reports show how a home buyer manages credit, pays bills, and handles spending, helping lenders make decisions regarding mortgage applications.

-Common Questions About Credit Bureau
+Common Questions About Credit Bureaus

 What are the major credit bureaus?